kishoredarsi/learn-programming-using-python/README.md

   - `exercise3.py`: Write a program to count number of occurrences of letter a in a given sentence.
   - `exercise4.py`: Write a program to count number of occurrences of each vowel in a given sentence.
   - `exercise5.py`: Write a program to count list of odd and even numbers in a given list of numbers.
+  - `exercise6.py`: Write a program to find the multiplication of first 10 integers.

 - **day7**: Programming exercises 2
   - `exercise1.py`: Write a program to print increasing sequence of character in each line.